Growing a start-up with a new product

 Sharesies is an investment start-up that launched in 2016.
 It is based in New Zealand and Australia, and offers customers the ability to invest in the NZ, AU, and US stock exchanges themselves through its mobile app and web platform.

-Sharesies started with the mission to give someone with $5 the same money opportunities as someone with $5 million.
+Sharesies manages over 3 billion in funds and started with the mission to 'give someone with $5 the same money opportunities as someone with $5 million'.

 Although we had been steadily and successfully releasing new and iterated investment features based on customer research, data, and competitor analysis, there was still something we couldn’t control.